darkfeline/dantalian/doc/manpage.rst

 --logfilter *MODULE*
    Show only messages from the given module

-The last three options are for debugging purposes.
-If you run into a bug, run **dantalian** with ``--loglevel=DEBUG --logfile=output.log`` and include the log with the bug report.

 COMMANDS
 --------

-There are three types of commands: universal, library, and fuse.
+There are three types of commands: universal, library, and FUSE.
 Universal commands are used without a reference to a library.
 Library commands must be used with a library (either detected automatically or specified with ``--root``.
-Fuse commands must be used with a fuse-mounted library.
+FUSE commands must be used with a FUSE-mounted library.

 UNIVERSAL
 ^^^^^^^^^